jamesbriggs/pgloader_wrapper/README.md

 Getting Started
 -----

+* install pgloader
 * configure the settings in pgloader_wrapper.sh as documented near the top of file
 * grants.sql has typical Postgresql grants for a web app.
 Customize as necessary.
 * pgloader.load illustrates advanced settings for migrating a MySQL database to Postgresql 9.2+.
 Customize as necessary.
+* run: ./pgloader_wrapper.sh
+* look at the logfile in pgloader_wrapper.sh.log

 FAQ
 -----